 Owners must comply with the resident consultation procedures described in this Notice and must submit a request to HUD to confirm that the PHA that currently administers the Mod Rehab contract is willing to administer the PBV contract.
 If that PHA declines to consent, HUD will make a reasonable effort to find a PHA with operational jurisdiction willing to enter into a PBV contract with the owner.

-Following resident consultation and submission and approval of a Financing Plan, the project will close when any new financing closes, the Mod Rehab contract is terminated (or expires), and the new HAP contract is executed.
-The PHA that has agreed to administer the PBV HAP contract will have the vouchers added to its Annual Contributions Contract (ACC).
+Following resident consultation and submission and approval of a Financing Plan, the project will close when any new financing closes, the Mod Rehab contract is terminated (or expires), and the new HAP Contract is executed.
+The PHA that has agreed to administer the PBV HAP Contract will have the vouchers added to its Annual Contributions Contract (ACC).

 Retroactive Conversions.
 Where contract expiration has occurred and TPVs or EVs have already been issued to project residents or where TPVs or EVs have been requested and processed for project residents (i.e., the PHA’s ACC has been amended reflecting the new increment of TPVs or EVs), projects may be eligible for a retroactive conversion to PBV assistance.
 The contract expiration and issuance of EVs or TPVs must have occurred on or after October 1, 2006.

-Only the units occupied by eligible low-income residents that received TPV or EV assistance at the time of contract expiration or termination, who continue to reside in the project, and who consent to the conversion may be assisted under the PBV HAP contract.
-For retroactive conversions, as required under the RAD statute, the “Administering PHA” must approve a request for a retroactive conversion to a PBV HAP contract.
+Only the units occupied by eligible low-income residents that received TPV or EV assistance at the time of contract expiration or termination, who continue to reside in the project, and who consent to the conversion may be assisted under the PBV HAP Contract.
+For retroactive conversions, as required under the RAD Statute, the “Administering PHA” must approve a request for a retroactive conversion to a PBV HAP Contract.
 If the actively Administering PHA does not consent to long-term conversion of the contract to PBV assistance, the project is not eligible for retroactive conversion.

 PBRA Conversions.
-An owner may request to enter into a 20-year Section 8 PBRA HAP contract (subject to annual appropriations); the HAP contract will be executed by HUD’s Office of Housing.
-PBRA contract rents will be determined based on the project’s current contract rent levels and will be adjusted by an OCAF at each anniversary of the HAP contract, subject to the availability of appropriations for each year of the contract term and the requirements of section 2.6 D. At expiration of the initial contract, the owner is eligible to renew the contract under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and to the availability of appropriations for each year of such renewal.
+An owner may request to enter into a 20-year Section 8 PBRA HAP Contract (subject to annual appropriations); the HAP Contract will be executed by HUD’s Office of Housing.
+Initial contract rents will be determined by an RCS and be limited to 110% of FMR (unless a higher limitation not exceeding any applicable statutory maximum is approved by HUD pursuant to Section 2.6.C) and will be adjusted only by an OCAF at each anniversary of the HAP Contract, subject to the availability of appropriations for each year of the contract term and the requirements of section 2.6.D.
+At expiration of the initial contract, the owner is eligible to renew the contract under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and to the availability of appropriations for each year of such renewal.
 Regulatory requirements of the PBRA program in 24 CFR Part 880, with the exception of provisions identified in this Notice, and applicable standing and subsequent Office of Housing guidance, including handbooks, shall apply.

 2.3 Eligibility